MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/create-json-file.md

 1. Once signed into Intune, you may need to select **Enter** a second time to run the last command in the code block.

-2. Once all the commands have run successfully, the Autopilot profile(s) appears in a subfolder under the folder specified by the `$targetDirectory` variable (by default `C:\AutoPilot`).
-The subfolder will have the name of the Autopilot profile from Intune.
+1. Once all the commands have run successfully, the Autopilot profile(s) appears in a subfolder under the folder specified by the `$targetDirectory` variable.
+By default, the `$targetDirectory` variable is `C:\AutoPilot`, but it can be changed to another location if desired.
+The subfolder has the name of the Autopilot profile from Intune.
 If there are multiple Autopilot profiles, each profile has its own subfolder.
 In each folder, there's a JSON file named **`AutopilotConfigurationFile.json`**.

 > [!NOTE]
 >